Asghar Afghan

 In April 2019, the Afghanistan Cricket Board (ACB) dropped him as captain of the Afghanistan team across all three formats.
 However, in December 2019, the ACB reappointed Asghar Stanikzai as the captain of the Afghanistan cricket team across all formats.
-In March 2021, during the series against Zimbabwe, Afghan played in his 50th T20I as a captain of Afghanistan.
-In May 2021, he was sacked from his role as the national team captain.
+In March 2021, during the series against Zimbabwe, Afghan played in his 50th T20I as Afghanistan's captain.
+In May 2021, he was sacked as the national team captain.

-In October 2021, ahead of Afghanistan's match against Namibia in the 2021 ICC Men's T20 World Cup, Stanikzai announced his retirement from all forms of cricket following the game.
+In October 2021, ahead of Afghanistan's match against Namibia in the 2021 ICC Men's T20 World Cup, Afghan announced his retirement from all forms of cricket following the game.

+Early life

+Afghan was born in 1987 in Kabul, Afghanistan.
+He was a refugee in Peshawar, Pakistan, where he started playing cricket along with Mohammad Nabi, Dawlat Zadran, and Shapoor Zadran.

 Early career

-Stanikzai made his representative international debut for Afghanistan U-17s in the 2004 ACC Under-17 competition, where he played his debut match against the United Arab Emirates Under-17s.
-Stanikzai's debut match for the senior squad came against Oman in the 2004 ACC Trophy, as well as the 2006 ACC Trophy and the 2007 ACC Twenty20 Cup.
+Afghan made his representative international debut for Afghanistan U-17s in the 2004 ACC Under-17 competition, where he played his debut match against the United Arab Emirates Under-17s.
+His debut match for the senior squad came against Oman in the 2004 ACC Trophy, as well as the 2006 ACC Trophy and the 2007 ACC Twenty20 Cup.

-Stanikzai was a member of the Afghanistan side, that from 2008 to 2009 won the World Cricket League Division Five, Division Four and Division Three, earning them promotion to Division Two and allowing them to take part in the 2009 ICC World Cup Qualifier where they gained One Day International status.
+Afghan was a member of the Afghanistan side that, from 2008 to 2009, won the World Cricket League Division Five, Division Four and Division Three, earning them promotion to Division Two and allowing them to take part in the 2009 ICC World Cup Qualifier where they gained One Day International status.

-In the World Cup Qualifier, Stanikzai made his List-A debut for Afghanistan against Bermuda and later in the tournament he made his One Day International debut against Scotland.
-His first-class debut came in Intercontinental Cup against a Zimbabwe XI in which Afghanistan drew the match.
-To date, Afghan has played in 4 first-class matches for Afghanistan.
+In the World Cup Qualifier, Afghan made his List-A debut, against Bermuda and later in the tournament he made his One Day International debut against Scotland.
+His first-class debut came in Intercontinental Cup against a Zimbabwe XI in a match that Afghanistan drew.
 Later, in November 2009 he was a member of Afghanistan's 2009 ACC Twenty20 Cup winning squad.